sajari/sdk-java/docs/CollectionsApi.md

 Track event

 Track an analytics event when a user interacts with an object returned by a [QueryCollection](/docs/api/#operation/QueryCollection) request.
-An analytics event can be tracked for the following objects:  - Results - Promotion banners - Redirects  Note: You must pass an &#x60;Account-Id&#x60; header.
+An analytics event can be tracked for the following objects:  - Results - Promotion banners - Redirects  When tracking redirect events, set &#x60;type&#x60; to &#x60;redirect&#x60;.
+Note: You must pass an &#x60;Account-Id&#x60; header.

 ### Example
 ```java